VinayakJha-1/Economic_Impact_Analysis/README.md

   <li>	Digital financial transactions in the state</li>
   </ul>

-3.3	Benefit Cost Analysis
+<h2> Benefit Cost Analysis</h2>

 <ul>
 <li> Risk of maintaining the existing Internet shutdown regulation (Benefit to change the regulation)</li>
   <ll> Risk of changing the existing Internet shutdown regulation (Cost to change the regulation)</li>
 </ul>

-# 4)	Data Analysis
+    <h2>Data Analysis</h2>

-As per Top10VPN report[2], there were a total of 8927 hours of IS in India in 2020 and it has affected a total of 10.3 million population.
-This is taken as the basis for our calculation of economic impact.
+<p>As per Top10VPN report[2], there were a total of 8927 hours of IS in India in 2020 and it has affected a total of 10.3 million population.
+This is taken as the basis for our calculation of economic impact.</p>
 The 10 states selected for our analysis are as follows:
 <ol>
   <li>Jammu and Kashmir</li>